Sotheby's Institute of Art: Academics

 The Institute runs full-time master's degree programs in Art Business, Contemporary Art, Fine and Decorative Art, East Asian Art and Contemporary Design.
 In the summer, the institute offers two week and month long certificate programs in topics ranging from curation to art evaluation and provenance research.

 At the London campus, master's degrees are awarded by the University of Manchester.
 In New York, master's degrees are granted through the Regents of the State of New York and accredited by the National Association of Schools of Art and Design.

 Campuses

 Sotheby's Institute London is situated in Bedford Square, Bloomsbury, a well-preserved Georgian square with a private central garden, built between 1775 and 1783.
-The New York campus is located in the Art Deco landmark, the General Electric Building in midtown Manhattan.
+The New York campus is located in the General Electric Building in midtown Manhattan.

 Library

 The libraries on the London and New York campuses collectively contain more than 3 million volumes, 350 databases, 70 print subscriptions, and 126 serials—all of which are academic in nature and related to art and the art market.